 The four-year degree programme will cover principles of Surveying Sciences, Geodesy, Adjustment Theory, Cartography, Photogrammetry, Remote Sensing, GIS, Cadastre, Hydrographic Surveying as well as Mathematics, Physics, Computer Applications, Economics, Management, Environmental Science etc. The course has been designed with a greater emphasis for the enhancement in the proficiency in English.

 The objective of the programme of studies is to make the recipient graduate a person with academic qualifications and technical expertise to practice the sciences of Earth and Space measurements.
 The degree programme will include an Industrial Training component to enhance the practical skills to assemble and assess land and geographic related information, to use that information for the purpose of planning and implementation for the efficient management of the land, the sea and the structures thereon.

 The courses are designed not only with a view to provide qualified Professional Surveyors to the public, private sector and foreign employment but also to provide personnel to handle all land related aspects of Land Development, Land Settlement,LandReclamation,Irrigation, Hydrography, Town and Country Planning, Forestry, Environment and all phases connected to the establishment of the Cadastre.
 There is greater emphasis on practical work using up-to-date equipment, computers and latest software.
 The course will include most of the modern technologies in the field of Surveying Sciences.

 There is a high demand for graduates of Surveying Sciences with job opportunities in the government sector, private sector as well as overseas.
-The Faculty is proud to state that the employment rate among the past graduates is 100%.
+The Faculty is proud to state that the employment rate among the past graduates is almost 100%.